arabellaknowles/NoteApp/README.md

 # Note App
 #### Set Up
 1) Clone this repository
-2) Run this in your terminal:
+2) Run this in your terminal in order to install required dependencies:
 ```
 $ npm install
 ```